BPCI-Robotics/notebook-24-25/notebook.md

   - This has already been discussed in detail.

 There is a lot to get done, and it's not like we finished everything today.
 Today was just the beginning, the day we became a proper VEX Robotics team.
 We should take a break, though, as these past two weeks have been tough.

-### What we learned
-By this point, we had already overcome the hurdle of figuring out everything, what all the parts did, how to do anything.
-Now we are competing at a regular level.
-The next hurdle is how can we make it to Provincials, or even Worlds if we are ambitious.
-Do we even want to go out of our way to do that?
-Can we afford it?

-We learned something about ourselves.
-When we are focused, we can do great things.
-The team is overflowing with talent, but most of the time we are distracted.
-We don't have any leadership at all.
-And nobody would ever bow to student leadership.